Russians in Kazakhstan: Post-Soviet period

+As of 2024, the total population of ethnic Russians in Kazakhstan numbered up to three million people.
 Although Nazarbayev is widely credited with peaceful preservation of the delicate inter-ethnic balance in Kazakhstan, hundreds of thousands of Russians left Kazakhstan in the 1990s due to the perceived lack of economic opportunities.
 A number of factors contributed to this situation.
 Following independence from the Soviet Union, the Kazakh government adopted a policy of developing the state language that sought to affirm the ethnically Kazakh nature of the country and promote Kazakh language and culture.
 One aspect of this policy was the government's decision to define Kazakhstan as the national state of the ethnically Kazakh people in the country's first constitution in 1993 and again in its second constitution in 1995.

 In 1994 Kazakhstan held its first parliamentary elections since independence.
 In these elections, Kazakh candidates won a disproportionate number of seats compared to Russian candidates relative to the demographic makeup of the country at the time.
 Observers attributed the over-representation of Kazakh politicians to electoral tampering carried out by the government, primarily through gerrymandering.
 Many Russians interpreted this as an attempt to promote Kazakh domination of the state at the expense of Russian influence.

 A major factor that contributed to the alienation of Russians and the increase of inter-ethnic tensions in post-Soviet Kazakhstan was the government's language policy.
 Following independence, the government adopted Kazakh as the country's official language.
 Russian was designated as the language of interethnic communication but not given official status.
 Over the course of the 1990s, the government mandated the instruction of Kazakh in schools and introduced Kazakh language fluency requirements for all public sector jobs.
 Many Russians objected to these measures and advocated for official bilingualism, which was denied.